Do I Need a Financial Planner for Estate Planning?

 Before contacting a financial planner, make a list of issues you want to discuss and the reasons you need a consultation.
 If you communicate your concerns clearly to the financial planner, he or she can better determine whether they offer the type of services you need.

-For a list of 10 Important Questions to Ask Your Financial Planner, visit our Financial Planning page.
+For a list of important questions to ask your financial planner, visit our financial planning page.
 Many financial planners will ask the total dollar amount of your investable assets.
 Use financial planning software to create an organized summary of your assets and income before you meet with a financial planner.
+This is also important because you may be asked to pay management fees or other types of fees based on the value or amount of your investments.